 LED3 is an onboard power LED.
 When this LED is lit, it means power is present on the motherboard.
-In suspend mode, this LED will blink on and off.
 Turn off the system and unplug the power cord before removing or installing components.

 Onboard Power LED Indicator

 LED Color Definition

+System Off

-Off System Off (power cable not connected)
+Off (power cable not

+connected)

 Green System On